connornishijima/Pixie_Chroma/README.md

 }
 ```

-In this case, (in just 16 lines) you're in control of over 800 LEDs to show any text you'd like!
+In just 16 lines, you're in control of over 800 LEDs to show any text you'd like!

 Pixie Chroma also makes it extremely easy to control advanced animation in the background while other code runs!
 For example: